simonwuelker/deep_thought/README.md

 ## Additional Ressources
 Some stuff i found to be quite helpful if you are interested in understanding the math behind neural networks
 * [Very nice article by Michael Nielsen](http://neuralnetworksanddeeplearning.com/chap2.html)

+## Major Problems with dual numbers
+* I need to know the number of parameters before initializing them
+* Every number needs an index (CAN BE DONE USING A ITERATOR)